MrityunjaiMishra/certio-chain/readme.md

 4. ngrok : Used for publicly hosting local host environment

 ## Limitations
-As the certification data is stored on block-chain, and thus immutable,it is nearly impossible to change any mistakes while issuing <br>
+As the certification data is stored on block-chain, and thus immutable,it is nearly impossible to change any mistakes while issuing certificates
-certificates
 ## Future Aspects
 The current version simulates a peer to peer connected public chain decentralized app.